Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

-\subsection{Shock cooling emission from choked jets: detectability with ULTRASAT and ZTF}
+\subsection{Shock-cooling emission from choked-jet progenitors: Detectability with ULTRASAT and ZTF}

-Starting from a set of fiducial progenitor parameters for BSGs and RSGs, we estimate the feasibilty of combined observations between ULTRASAT and ZTF, in order to quantify the expected improvement in discovering signals from the shock cooling emission of choked-jet Type II SNe.
-We hence proceed to the comparison among available instrument responses and the model expectations about the specific intensity emissions resulting from SBOs as described in Equation~\eqref{eq:flambda}.
-For RSGs we adopt progenitor parameters directly constrained from Type II SN observations.
-In particular, we start from the analysis in \cite{ganot2} relative to a sample of CCSN light curves characterized by clear NUV flares and optical detection in the $R$ band, from simultaneous GALEX and Palomar Transient Factory (PTF) \citep{ptf1,ptf2} measurements between 24 May 2012 and 28 July 2012.
-In \cite{ganot2}, the SN sample was fitted with the same model as the one considered in the present work, hence by averaging the best-fit values of \cite{ganot2} analysis, we obtain the following values, that we adopt as representative of the RSG population: $R_{*}=722~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=2.8~M_{\odot}$, and $f_{\rho}=1.455$.
-Note that these parameters are in agreement with theoretical and computational predictions (e.g., \citealt{rsg_parameters}).
-For BSGs, in turn, we rely on modelling expectations, because these sources are still unconstrained by observations.
-Typical parameters for BSGs, that we set as representative of this population of sources, are: $R_{*}=50~R_{\odot}$, $M_{\rm ej}=10~M_{\odot}$, $f_{\rho}=0.0465$, and $E=10^{51}~\rm erg$ (e.g., \citealt{bsg_parameters}).
-For completeness, in Appendix \ref{appendix:uncertainties}, we investigate the impact of these parameters on the model expected signals.
+Starting from a set of fiducial progenitor parameters for BSGs and RSGs, we estimated the feasibility of combined observations between ULTRASAT and ZTF in order to quantify the expected improvement in discovering signals from the shock-cooling emission of choked-jet SNe II.
+We proceeded with the comparison of available instrument responses and model expectations about the specific intensity emissions resulting from SBOs, as described in Equation~\eqref{eq:flambda}.
+For RSGs, we adopted progenitor parameters that were directly constrained from SN II observations.
+In particular, we started from the analysis in \cite{ganot2} of a sample of CCSN light curves characterised by clear NUV flares and optical detection in the $R$ band, from simultaneous GALEX and Palomar Transient Factory (PTF) \citep{ptf1,ptf2} measurements between 24 May 2012 and 28 July 2012. \cite{ganot2} fitted the SN sample with the same model as we considered here.
+By averaging the best-fit values of \cite{ganot2} analysis, we therefore obtained the following values, which we adopted as representative of the RSG population: $R_{*}=722~R_{\odot}$, $E=10^{51}~\rm erg$, $M_{\rm ej}=2.8~M_{\odot}$, and $f_{\rho}=1.455$.
+These parameters agree with theoretical and computational predictions (e.g. \citealt{rsg_parameters}).
+For BSGs, we in turn relied on modelling expectations, because these sources are still unconstrained by observations.
+Typical parameters for BSGs that we set as representative of this population of sources are $R_{*}=50~R_{\odot}$, $M_{\rm ej}=10~M_{\odot}$, $f_{\rho}=0.0465$, and $E=10^{51}~\rm erg$ (e.g. \citealt{bsg_parameters}).
+For completeness, we investigate in Appendix \ref{appendix:uncertainties} the impact of these parameters on the signals expected from the models.